alicolville/Weight-Tracker/readme.txt

 * If height is specified the BMI value for the given height / weight will be displayed.
 * New Shortcodes:
   [weight-loss-tracker-most-recent-bmi] - Displays the user's BMI for most recent weight given.
 The argument "display" determines what is rendered: 'index' - Actual BMI value. 'label' - BMI label for given value. 'both' - Label and BMI value in brackets

+** Other changes: **

 * Upgraded jQuery Datatables library to 1.10.12
 * Upgraded Chart.js to version 2!
 (1.0.2 to 2.2.2)
-* Target Weight line is now dashed to make it stand out more
+* Target Weight line is now dashed to make it stand out more.
+* New chart option added to start y Axes at 0 (instead of auto calculated).

 **Bug fixes:**